lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab1.md

 * 5 points: only prompts the user to enter a percent if they say they want to enter a custom percent
-* 10 points: print the correct substance given the temperature and error bound (if multiple match, print the one with the smaller substance, or do what is described in the go beyond section below)
+* 10 points: print the correct substance given the temperature and error bound (if multiple match, print the one with the smaller boiling point, or do what is described in the go beyond section below)
 * 10 points: prints the message `Substance unknown` if the entered temperature is not within 5% of any of the substances' boiling points.